UN halts aid shipments through Gaza's main crossing after looting. It blames the crisis on Israel

 Israel says it allows enough aid into Gaza and blames UNRWA and other agencies for failing to deliver it.
 It accuses UNRWA of having allowed Hamas to infiltrate its ranks — allegations denied by the U.N. agency — and passed legislation to sever ties with it last month.

-Israeli strikes in Gaza, meanwhile, killed at least six people overnight, including two young children, ages 6 and 8, who died in the tent where their family was sheltering, medical officials said Sunday.
+Israeli strikes in Gaza, meanwhile, killed at least six people overnight, including two young children, ages 6 and 8, in the tent where their family was sheltering, medical officials said Sunday.

 A separate strike in the southern city of Rafah, on the border with Egypt, killed four men, according to hospital records.